peteralcock/contactrocket/README.md

 ![ContactRocket](/logo.png?raw=true "ContactRocket")

 This is a project I started several years ago and ultimately failed to launch a SaaS product (marketing is expensive).
-It has sat uncelebrated on my external hard-drive "mountain" for years, and figured I may as well just give it away and sacrifice my monetization pipedream to make an open-source contribution as an expression of my gratitude for Ruby on Rails, Sidekiq (
+It has sat uncelebrated on my external hard-drive "mountain" for years, and figured I may as well just give it away and sacrifice my monetization pipedream to make an open-source contribution as an expression of my gratitude for Ruby on Rails, Sidekiq/
 <a href="https://www.mikeperham.com/">Mike Perham</a>, GitHub, and Amazon Web Services.
 Thanks to these aformentioned corporate and human entities, my life-long love for software has been all the more enjoyable.
 Gladiators, I salute you.
 ## Getting Started
 This whole thing is containerized into a few core services: CRM, Dashboard, and the Engine.
 If you know Docker and Rails and AWS, you should be fine.
 If you don't, watch this cute explainer video I made instead... [![Watch the video](/logo.jpg?raw=true )](https://www.youtube.com/watch?v=cXQpZ4bjAEc)